a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 	2. Shared Cache (caching is deligated to an external component)
 		1. Higher latency due to an extra hop (in network)
 			1. Adds some cost (ms)
-		2. Can scale out ot a distributed cache
+		2. Can scale out to a distributed cache
 			1. Memcache
 			2. Redis
 		3. For large datasets